MillerLabFTW/OpenSourcePneumaticSystem/README.md

 ###Starting and Understanding a Pneumatics Program
 1. Connect Industruino to computer via USB
 1. Open `ProcessingGUI` in Processing
 1. Run the ProcessingGUI in Processing.
 If the GUI launches, you are nearly there!
-If, instead, a port error occurs, you can follow our troubleshooting guide (see below)
+If, instead, a port error occurs, you can follow our troubleshooting guide (see below).

 1.	**USAGE NOTE: We use PWM values on the GUI sliders, a purposeful stylistic choice by us.** Using PWM values (from 0-4096) provide the highest possible resolution to controlling the Industruino.
 You can learn more from the Industruino default programs that come with their sample firmware.
 Additionally, since users might want to use different pneumatics equipment than what we have selected (notably, with a different psi range than what we are using), using PWM values in the GUI provides the most flexibility for end users.
 You will have to calibrate they system yourself if you use a pneumatics system different from our recommendation. **We use Industruino in `mA` mode, which maps 0-4096 PWM to 0-20 mA**, and [our recommended IP converter](http://www.omega.com/pptst/IP610.html) takes 4-20 mA signal and outputs 0-30 psi of gas pressure.

 1. Specify the desired pneumatic settings by adjusting the sliders under `Choose starting PWM` and `Choose ending PWM` and press `<Enter>` on the keyboard to run the program.
-You can alternatively run a custom program with a pre-programmed keypress (see Configuration for instructions on creating a custom program)
+You can alternatively run a custom program with a pre-programmed keypress (see Configuration for instructions on creating a custom program).

 	**SAFETY NOTE: For safety with pneumatics systems (and to protect pneumatics hardware from high frequency oscillations), the air pressure is not changed "live".
 Instead, the user should set the desired PWM, then press the `<Enter>` key to send values to the pneumatics system**